 Physician selection can be a critical issue in your case.
 We suggest you read our full page on authorized medical treatment and the panel of physicians.
-Of course, if you have specific questions, you can always contact a workers’ compensation attorney at our firm: (404) 888-8888.

 For a free legal consultation with a medical treatment lawyer serving Atlanta, call (404) 888-8888

 Some workers find that their initial physician isn’t a good fit for them.
 Fortunately, Georgia workers’ compensation laws allow you to change your Authorized Treating Physician once during the course of your case.
 You can make the change without the consent of your employer or its workers’ compensation insurance company.

 There are some exceptions to this rule, however.
 If you have any questions or concerns about this issue, we encourage you to visit our change of physicians page for more information.

 Atlanta Medical Treatment Lawyer Near Me (404) 888-8888